ce6ac/notes/README.md

 # notes

 ### why?
-notes is my git repo for notes.sebbe.com, a project i made because i was bored. it allows users to create and view notes with encryption implemented, ensuring that your input is securely stored and only accessible via generated links.
+notes is my git repo for [notes](https://notes.sebbe.com/), a project i made because i was bored. it allows users to create and view "burner" notes with encryption implemented, ensuring that your input is securely stored and only accessible via generated links.

 ### how it works
 all notes are encrypted and decrypted on the client-side, meaning the server only stores encrypted data.